Divided over Israel, Palestinian groups call for unity

 Their fundamental differences aside, top Fatah leader Azzam al-Ahmed praised Meshaal's reconciliation push as "positive," but cautioned his remarks contained nothing new.

-Israel criticised Abbas for not condemning Meshaal's comments and for seeking unity with the Islamist group.
+Israel criticized Abbas for not condemning Meshaal's comments and for seeking unity with the Islamist group.

 "What is interesting is that (Abbas), of all people, did not condemn the (Hamas) words calling for Israel's destruction, just as previously he did not condemn the rockets fired at Israel (from Gaza)," Israeli Prime Minister Benjamin Netanyahu said.